AmielDeLosReyes/amiel-resume/README.md

-*Readme for Amiel De Los Reyes' CV Resume HTML Code**
+# Readme for Amiel De Los Reyes' CV Resume

 This repository contains the HTML code for Amiel De Los Reyes' CV Resume.
 Below is a brief overview of the structure and key features of the HTML document.